-To visit Mungo National Park, a good local map is recommended, backed up with a satellite navigation device if you prefer.
+A good local map is recommended, backed up with a satellite navigation device if you prefer.
 There is no mobile coverage at Mungo National Park.
 Due to long stretches of unsealed roads, we advise that you take your time to enjoy the big open spaces and changing landscape.

 All routes involve two-wheel-drive unsealed roads which may be closed during and after wet weather.
 Even if you get through during wet weather, to preserve the park's roads, access may be closed to the Walls of China or any unsealed roads inside the Park.
 Check the latest information.